IsacRiccardo/Socket_Programming/README.txt

-Html server done in C and Python programming language
+Html server's done in C and Python

+The C HTML server is concurrent

+The Python HTML server has one iterative version and one concurrent